 The focus of the teaching and learning in Year 11 Programming is development of the knowledge and skills needed to complete the computer program development process.
-This process involves defining and understanding the problem (brief), planning and designing a solution using logical thinking and problem solving to construct an algorithm, coding the solution, testing and evaluating the code and documenting the code.
-Students are given the option to enter one external standard that requires the student to independently research and produce a report that demonstrates an understanding of a variety of computer science concepts including algorithms, different programming languages and user interfaces.
+This process involves defining and understanding the problem (brief), planning and designing a solution using critical thinking, logical thinking and problem solving to construct an algorithm, coding the solution, testing and evaluating the code and documenting the code.
+Students learn to use various planning tools that are submitted as evidence of completion of the development process in the programming project assessments.

 The Year 11 course is a required foundational course for students who wish to carry on with this area of study in Years 12 and 13.

 Mid Year Programming ProjectUse planning tools to guide the development of an outcome.Undertake development to make a prototype to address a brief.